How to increase milk supply

-How to increase breast milk – 10 steps to success
+How to boost your milk supply – 10 steps to success

 In the early days and weeks of breastfeeding, many breastfeeding mothers start to worry about their milk supply, often feeling their supply is dropping and they haven’t got enough milk for their baby.

 With these types of concerns, it’s important to look for the reliable signs to help you know whether your baby is getting enough milk.
 Additionally, being well informed on normal feeding patterns will help you to know whether you DO have an issue with your milk supply or not.

 Only when you have considered all that information, will you be able to truly understand if your supply HAS dropped a little.
 If it has, then here are ten ways of how to produce more breast milk!

 First of all, your baby must latch well at the breast.
 If latched well, he is likely to get a far better mouthful of breast tissue and drain the breast better – and as milk comes off your breast, your body makes more.
 So latching is essential.

 It might seem obvious, but the second point is to increase your baby’s time at the breast.